NafisaHu/NafisaHu.github.io/index.md

 title: "Home"
 ---

 Welcome!
-I am a graduate student at the University of California Santa Cruz in the Computer Science and Engineering Department.
-My research interests span in the field of Natural Language Procesesing and Computer Vision for better replicating and understanding everyday language and conversation as well as  body language.
+I am a graduate student at the [University of California, Santa Cruz](https://www.ucsc.edu/) in the [Computer Science and Engineering Department](https://engineering.ucsc.edu/departments/computer-science-and-engineering).
+I recieved by B.S. in Computer Science from the University of California, Santa Cruz.
+My research interests span in the field of Natural Language Procesesing and Computer Vision for better interpretation and understanding of everyday conversation as well as body language.